zwbetz-gh/zwbetz/content/blog/use-snap-to-install-the-hugo-edge-version-on-fedora-and-ubuntu/index.md

 ---
-title: "Use Snap to install the Hugo edge version on Fedora and Ubuntu"
+title: "Use Snap to Install the Hugo Edge Version on Fedora and Ubuntu"
 date: 2018-10-26T12:59:51-05:00
 publishdate: 2018-10-26
 draft: false